nazime1/Principles-of-Software/docs/processes.md

 ![](images/staged.png)

-With **Staged Delivery**, <span style="color:blue;">developers can ship their product at the end of any release, which looks like a success to customers, even if all original goals are not met</span>.
+With **Staged Delivery**, <span style="color:#0091ff;">developers can ship their product at the end of any release, which looks like a success to customers, even if all original goals are not met</span>.
 Intermediate deliveries show progress and customers are happy, leading to feedback on how to best attack new issues.
 Problems are also visible early, facilitating shorter, more predictable release cycles.
 Staged delivery is practical, widely used, and successful, though it requires the flexibility of management, developers, and users.

 ### Open Source Development

 ![](images/oss.png)

-**Open Source Development** uses a distributed model, where <span style="color:blue;">individuals or small teams of contributors are responsible for the development and maintenance of code</span>.
+**Open Source Development** uses a distributed model, where <span style="color:#0091ff;">individuals or small teams of contributors are responsible for the development and maintenance of code</span>.
 Contributed features are integrated into a single body of code by one or more maintainers, which ensures that newly submitted code meets the overall vision and standards set for the project.
 The feature development lifecycle begins with an idea for a new project feature or enhancement, which is then proposed to project developers.
 There is online discussion among contributors, and the features are released as alpha software.

 Feature requests are generally tracked and prioritized using processes visible to the rest of the development community, ensuring a common understanding of features and their relative priority, development status, associated bugs, blockers, and planned release.